lariat-data/install-aws-snowflake-agent/README.md

 This image requires the following configuration values to be injected as environment variables:
 - `AWS_REGION` - The target AWS region for the installation.
 Generally, this should be the same AWS region where Snowflake is deployed. e.g. `us-east-1`
 - `AWS_ACCOUNT_ID` - A 12-digit AWS Account Identifier
+- `AWS_ACCESS_KEY_ID` - The AWS Access Key ID for a user with privileges to run the installation
+- `AWS_SECRET_ACCESS_KEY` - The AWS Secret Access Key for a user with privileges to run the installation
+- `AWS_SESSION_TOKEN` - (_optional_) The AWS Session Token for the same user, if required to authenticate with AWS
 - `LARIAT_API_KEY` - A Lariat API Key.
 You can retrieve this from the [`API Keys`](https://app.lariatdata.com/user/keys) page in your Lariat account
 - `LARIAT_APPLICATION_KEY` - A Lariat Application Key.
 You can retrieve this from the [`API Keys`](https://app.lariatdata.com/user/keys) page in your Lariat account